Low Dose Benzodiazepines

 Low Doses Are Not Safe Doses

-According to Professor Heather Ashton, a medical expert on benzodiazepines and withdrawal, a safe dose to stop Valium after approximately a 40 week taper is 0.5 -1 mg of Valium (or its equivalent).
+According to Professor Heather Ashton, a medical expert on benzodiazepines and withdrawal, a safe dose to stop Valium after approximately a 40 week taper is 0.5 -1 mg of Valium, which is 0.03 mg of Klonopin or Xanax.
+We’ve found better outcomes with patients who taper even much lower.
 It is important to note the lowest doses available for Klonopin, Ativan and Xanax are at least 10-20x more potent than the safest, lowest recommended dose to stop a benzodiazepine.